ethanmcf/Mrec/README.md

-# Welcome to the Spotify Bandits Music Trivia Game
+# Welcome to the Mrec

 ## About